danbz/aesthetic-programming/source/7-VocableCode/Readme.md

     - You may either speak the full word or full sentence with different intonation.
     - Record your voice, then convert the recording into a .wav file.
 Audacity is an example of free software that can do so.

-5. Add your voice/s and update the JSON file and putting your voice files in the voices folder.
+5. Add your voice/s and update the JSON file and put your voice files in the voices folder.
 Refresh the program and see if you can hear your own voice among the voices.

 6. Advanced: Try to change the text presentation, e.g. its color or its animated behavior.